Put a Skilled and Trial-Proven Attorney in Your Corner

 Miami Probation Violation Defense Attorney

-Violation of Probation Information Center
+Conditions of Probation

 The conditions of probation all depend on what is worked out with the court and judge.
 In general, probation means that a person is assigned a probation officer who they must meet with on regularly.
 This probation officer has the authority to check on them unannounced to ensure that they are not in violation of their probation.

 - Being prohibited from associating with any known criminals

-- Attending court ordered classes
+- Attending court-ordered classes

-- Attending regular meetings with probation officer
+- Attending regular meetings with a probation officer

 - Not being able to change residence without permission of the court

-- Reinstate your Probation,
+- Reinstate your probation

-- Modify your Probation, or
+- Modify your probation

-- Revoke your Probation.
+- Revoke your probation